MarcoHengstenberg/responsive-wireframe/README.md

 ## Credits

 This work of mine wouldn't be possible without a few people around the globe, who helped me becoming the person/developer I am today.
-Apart from my family and friends those people are nerdy, geeky, techy web developers, engineers or designers and I love them to bits for their work, enthusiasm and other good things like inspiration and foremost their help.
+Those people are nerdy, geeky, techy web developers, engineers or designers and I love them to bits for their work, enthusiasm and other good things like inspiration and foremost their help.

 ## License